hassio-addons/addon-tor/README.md

 1. Install the "Tor" add-on.
 1. Start the "Tor" add-on
 1. Check the logs of the "Tor" add-on to see if everything went well.
 The log will also display your Tor .onion address.
+The address is only generated once, and does not change during the lifetime of the add-on.

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.